Edgar-Donk/edgar-donk.github.io/README.md

 One way to change the properties of a widget is to expand upon our simple method, so the normal state is set by configure(), we can then set the other states using map().
 This means that any single element could have several properties corresponding to more than one states.
 Related states should be listed with tuples.
-We can see this in the example above, we have an element called background with a list of two tuples, the first tuple is for the disabled state ('disabled', '#d9d9d9').
+We can see this in the example above, we have an element called background with a list of two tuples, the first tuple is for the disabled state ('disabled', '#d9d9d9') and the second tuple ('active', '#ececec') applies to the active state.

-In the example 03map_button.py we have configure which sets up the general widget appearance then using map to set the active state by changing the background colour.
+In the example 03map_button.py we have configured which sets up the general widget appearance then using map to set the active state by changing the background colour.
 Both configure and map use the same reference used in the style property.
 For a bit of fun we have a random selection from 6 colours, in order to set the active colour we first find the RGB colour using winfo_rgb(color) - color is the variable - then we change each of the RGB components and finally convert back to the hash value.